M-AV/M-AV.github.io/source/_posts/Cocktails/Downhill Racer.md

  **Process**: Shake everything with ice
  **Garnish**: Pineapple Wedge

 Very good.
-All ingrediences comes through.
+All ingredients comes through.
 Easy to drink.
+Added a bit more of everything to fill the glass.

 <p style="clear: right; display: block;"></p>